-Schools should have policies and processes to deal with Low Level Concerns that do not meet the harm threshold, to record concerns and take appropriate action to safeguard children, in line with Keeping Children Safe in Education 2002 Part 2 section 2.
+Schools should have policies and processes to deal with Low Level Concerns that do not meet the harm threshold, to record concerns and take appropriate action to safeguard children, in line with Keeping Children Safe in Education 2023 Part 4 section 2.
+Our school does this through the low level concerns policy, kept in the safeguarding file in the staffroom.
+Where schools receive an allegation relating to an incident that happened when an individual or organisation was using their school premises running activities for children, they should follow their safeguarding policies and procedures, including informing the LADO.